 Effectiveness of the Final Defocus Maps Fusion.
 By considering that the degree of defocus in an image is sensitive to image scales, we fuse the output of different layers at the last recurrent step to form the final result.
 We also perform ablation experiments to evaluate the effectiveness of the final fusing step.
 The final outputs of all the layers are represented as DeFusionNet_O1, DeFusionNet_O2, DeFusionNet_O3, DeFusionNet_O4, DeFusionNet_O5, DeFusionNet_O6.
-We also show the F-measure, MAE and AUC scores in Table 2 and the precision-recall curves of these outputs in the supplementary.
+We also show the F-measure, MAE and AUC scores in Table 2.
 It can be seen that the fusing mechanism effectively improves the final results.

 Effectiveness of the Times of Recurrent Steps.
 In our DeFusionNet, we fuse and refine the features of each layer in a recurrent and cross-layer manner, the feature maps can be improved step by step.
 In order to validate whether the features can be improved in a recurrent manner, we report the F-measure, MAE and AUC scores by using different times of recurrent step in Table 3.
-In Figure 15, we also give some visual results of different time steps in Figure 15.
-As can be seen from Table 3 and Figure 15, the more times of recurrent step, the better results can be obtained.
+In Fig. 15, we also give some visual results of different time steps in Fig. 15.
+As can be seen from Table 3 and Fig. 15, the more times of recurrent step, the better results can be obtained.
 In addition, it should be noted that DeFusionNet can obtain relatively stable results when the times of recurrent is 3.
 Therefore, we empirically set 3 times of recurrent step in our experiments for the tradeoff between effectiveness and efficiency.